shosanna/jocellyn.cz/source/2014-04-24-attributes-are-just-methods.html.markdown

 {user: {name: "Olaf", age: "7", interest: "playing"}}
 ```

-And your models could look like this:
+And your model could look like this:

 ```
 class User